Menu

 In terms of supporting your child at home, reading is a crucial part of your child's learning so please make sure that you read daily with them and ensure they learn their spellings and complete their maths homework.

-Year 1 have a P.E lesson on Wednesday afternoon, so please make sure your child has the correct PE kit and ensure all items are labelled with your child’s name.
+Year 1 have a P.E lesson on Monday afternoon, so please make sure your child has the correct PE kit and ensure all items are labelled with your child’s name.

 Please also make sure your child has a water bottle in school each day so they can stay hydrated!
 We have a water fountain in school where children have access fresh water.
+Water bottles are available for purchase from the school office.

 If you need to speak to us regarding any issues, our door is always open.